 In this section, you can find...

-This unit helps students become more aware of the media’s use of hype and its influence on them.
+This lesson helps students become more aware of the stereotypes associated with portrayals of students and teachers on television and on film.

 In this lesson, students discuss reasons why they might be reluctant to intervene when they witness cyberbullying and identify ways that they can help without making things worse.
 They then use the interactive tool Impact!
 How to Make a Difference When You Witness Bullying Online to help them decide how to navigate scenarios relating to being a witness to bullying, and share their experiences to help them understand how important it is to think carefully before you act.

 In this lesson, students learn about the concept of “time capsules” and then apply the idea by selecting time capsule contents to represent both the time they live in and their own lives and tastes.
 They then extend this idea to online content, making a “time capsule” of any online content connected to them.
 Younger students finish the lesson by creating a group Internet time capsule, while older students finish by considering what online content they might like to remove or keep out of their “time capsules.”

 This lesson encourages children to explore the differences between their real families and TV families by imagining how their own families might be portrayed on a television show.

 Because of the ways that digital media leave out many of the cues that prompt us to feel empathy, it is easy for young people to sometimes forget that real people – with real feelings – are at the heart of online conversations.
 In this lesson, students are provided with opportunities to explore this concept and discuss the importance of using empathy and common sense when talking to others online.

 Students often feel detached from the political arena, and this lesson plan we have designed is to help inspire curiosity and action with your secondary students due to the very real connection between early civic engagement and citizens that are active and engaged with politics for their lifetime.